openmpf/openmpf-components/java/TikaTextDetection/README.md

 Language results are stored as follows:
 - `TEXT_LANGUAGE` : The primary detected language for a given text.
 Set to "Unknown" if no language is identified.
 - `TEXT_LANGUAGE_CONFIDENCE` : A confidence setting for the primary language ranging from `NONE` to `HIGH` confidence.
 See [note here.](https://tika.apache.org/1.21/api/org/apache/tika/language/detect/LanguageConfidence.html)
+- `ISO_LANGUAGE` : The primary detected language for a given text in ISO 639-3 format.
+Set to "UNKNOWN" if no language id identified (as "UNK" is an ISO code).

 Secondary languages and their confidence scores are listed as comma separated strings:
 - `SECONDARY_TEXT_LANGUAGES` : A list of secondary languages (from greatest to least confidence) separated by ", " delimiters.
-    Set to "Unknown" if no language is identified.
+    Set to an empty string if no language is identified.
 - `SECONDARY_TEXT_LANGUAGE_CONFIDENCES` : A confidence list corresponding to the secondary detected languages in order (also separated by commas).

 # Supported Language Detectors: